NoroffFEU/development-platforms/src/content/docs/baas/Firebase/firebase-casy-study-Johanf92.md

 ## Strengths:

-**User Friendly** It’s very easy for beginners offering many pre-built solutions like mentioned above with authentication and hosting.
+**User Friendly** It’s very easy for beginners; offering many pre-built solutions like mentioned above with authentication and hosting.
 **Real time capabilities** Allows instant data synchronization across devices, making it a solution for chat functionality, collaborative tools and live updates.
 **Cross-Platform Support** - Supports Android iOS and web apps.
-Making it easy for teams to develop **Integration with google services** Tightly integrated with Google’s ecosystem, including Analytics and Machine Learning.
+Making it easy for teams to develop.
+**Integration with google services** Tightly integrated with Google’s ecosystem, including Analytics and Machine Learning.
 **Scalable infrastructure** Designed for both large and small user bases.
 **Generous free tier**